Malcolm Douglas (politician)

-Malcolm Douglas (born 1941) is a former New Zealand politician of the Labour Party.
+Malcolm Douglas (born 1941) is a former New Zealand politician who represented the Labour Party.
 He lives in Karaka south of Auckland.

 Biography

 Early life and career

 Before entering parliament Douglas was a lawyer.
 He had studied law at University of Auckland and after graduating was employed as a law clerk at Haigh, Charters & Carthy.
 He was also the coach of the Manurewa Marlins rugby league team.